ognoah17/MobileDevelopment-GroupAssignment1/README.md

 # **README: Spotify-Like React Native App**
+Noah Jobse - Nic Simard - Jacob Jobse

 ## **Project Overview**
-This project is a **Spotify-like mobile application** built using React Native.
+This project is a **Spotify mobile application** clone built using React Native.
 The app features a header bar with navigation buttons, showcases recently played items, and displays upcoming releases.
 It is designed with a focus on responsive design, proper layout alignment, and a consistent theme that resembles Spotify's UI.
+It was built for Mobile Application Development SAIT 2025.

 ---